tspvvd/subnet-docs/README.md

 If you have any questions about adding your subnet documentation, please open an issue in this repository or reach out to us.

-Thank you for contributing to our subnet documentation!
+Thank you for contributing to our repository!